XERO47/Agentic-Reviewer/README.md

 ## 🚀 How To Use

-### Step 1: Build Knowledge of Your Codebase

-First, let the AI analyze your code:
+It's just one command to analyze your code and start chatting:

 ```bash
 python main.py --dir path/to/your/codebase